whage/thesis/thesis.md

 ```

 The above is the definition of Rust's `Result` type which is also a parametric sum type like `Maybe` in Elm but
-here two type parameters are used.
+here two type parameters are used instead of one.
 The `OK(T)` variant is for the case where the given computation succeeds
 and the result is valid.
 The `Err(E)` variant is for the case where an error needs to be reported. [@arcieri-rust]
 Since the `Err(E)` variant of a `Result` may not be ignored, it is especially useful with functions that may
 encounter errors but don’t otherwise return a useful value.
 Such is the `write_all` method defined for I/O types in Rust: